From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

 After finalizing the documentary evidence, we should then determine who can access it.
-Most reporting systems grant access to all moderators and may archive all shared evidence for future audits.
-Additional access control mechanisms can better protect user privacy.
+Most reporting systems grant access to all moderators and may archive all shared evidence for future audits by community admins.
+For instance, M4 described that in his Discord community ``\textit{when we close the ticket, we would take a transcript of it, which is saved in another channel.
+And then we can see a transcript of everything that was said in that report}.''
+From a threat modeling perspective, this creates potential threats to user privacy if access is overly broad or long-term.
+Additional access control mechanisms can mitigate these risks.
 For example, users may prefer to share their conversations only with a trusted subset of moderators.
+Indeed, M5 noted that reporting users sometimes reach out to a specific moderator they trust, especially when the report involves \textit{someone on the staff team or someone important in the community}.''
+In these cases, M5 described asking the reporting user, \textit{are you comfortable if I share this screenshot with the other mods?}'' before expanding access.
 Access can also be limited to a specific time window or a fixed number of views.
-These restrictions help ensure that the evidence is used solely for moderation purposes.
+These restrictions help ensure that the evidence is used solely for moderation purposes and reduce threats from malicious community moderators.